 "At this rate of progress, the Nobel Prize will reach equality in the year 2628."
 This here English major is getting pathetically dizzy trying to fact-check that math, but Livermore is an astrophysicist, so I believe her, okay?
 And that stat is certainly a bummer.

 I wish I could say the Nobel Prize sent some sort of redeeming tweet to acknowledge the gaffe, but alas, nothing.
-The organization even sent a later tweet patting itself on the back for awarding "12 Nobel Medicine Women" in all 116 years.
+The organisation even sent a later tweet patting itself on the back for awarding "12 Nobel Medicine Women" in all 116 years.
 Twelve whole lady doctors?!
-Well golly gee.
+Wow.